jnozzi/cocoadev.com/markdown/SharingMethodsBetweenClasses.md

 Or check your syntax in the way you have declared and/or defined the method in the M**'yDocument class (for example, did you specify all the arguments (correctly)? etc. etc. blah blah)

-see also General/AnatomyOfADotHFile and General/HowToDeclareAVariable
+see also AnatomyOfADotHFile and HowToDeclareAVariable

 note how these discuss the matter of whether and when to import .h files in other header files and the use of @class in forward declarations